Key Takeaway

 Digital Growth

-- 2019: ~40% digital
+- 2019: ~40% of transfers were digital

-- 2024: ~65% digital
+- 2024: ~65% of transfers were digital

-- 2027 (projected): ~80% digital
+- 2027 (expected): ~80% of transfers will be digital

 Popular Digital Services

-In order of volume to Kenya:
+In order of volume transferred to Kenya:

 - WorldRemit